fullsmartdev/react-native/README.md

 ### UI

 - [react-native-splash-screen ★28](https://github.com/crazycodeboy/react-native-splash-screen) - A splash screen for react-native, hide when application loaded ,it works on iOS and Android.
+- [react-native-display ★2](https://github.com/sundayhd/react-native-display) - This module brings "Display: none" (css style) to turn on/off components from render.
+Using this module will improve your app performance and appearance with the enter/exit animations.
 - [react-native-check-box ★24](https://github.com/crazycodeboy/react-native-check-box) - Checkbox component for react native, it works on iOS and Android.
 - [react-native-easy-toast ★18](https://github.com/crazycodeboy/react-native-easy-toast) - A react native module to show toast like android, it works on iOS and Android.
 - [react-native-button-component ★45](https://github.com/jacklam718/react-native-button-component) - A Beautiful, Customizable React Native Button component for iOS & Android